WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 ### NPC-Containers

 Everyone who worked with Legacy SMBX Engine, know the "Egg", "Buried", "Bubble" and "Lakuti" flags.
 These flags packing selected item into the special NPC which calling as Container.
 Container can have included into them NPC's which can be extracted when container will be destroyed, or will be spawned by container before it will destroyed.

 In the SMBX we are pressing the "Bubble=Yes" or "Buried=Yes" to place "Packed into the herb" or "Packet into the bubble" NPC.

 In PGE-Editor you can edit Containers.
 And therefore, for example, Herb will be more useful in the SMB2 group, because "The Lakutus are throwing Lakitus!" in the SMBX - is a secret tab which need for a lot of actions to open them.
 Even in the PGE-Editor same "tab" is a non-secret "group".
 To place "burred" items, we should select "herb" item and set its content before we will place them or you can set contents to already placed items by editing it's properties.
 In the PGE secrets are absence - all Free and Open Source!

-If we will pick up any NPC from the "Containers" cathegory and they will be placed to the map with empty contents:
+If we will pick up any NPC from the "Containers" category and they will be placed to the map with empty contents:

 <ImageZoom
   alt="001_placed_containers"